Thursday, 17 January 2013

 All dogs need to pack a bag for the beach, says Sam Taylor

-By Sam TaylorTaking a dog for a walk on the beach has to be one of the most organically enjoyable experiences there is; assuming you are a dog lover, of course.
+Written by Sam TaylorTaking a dog for a walk on the beach has to be one of the most organically enjoyable experiences there is; assuming you are a dog lover, of course.
 Taking your dog out on a boat in a high tide is considerably more stressful but several of the fishermen who work the local fleet do just that.
 There is a strange voodoo relationship between the men in oilskins and their faithful (sure-footed) friends.

 In the 1890s, the three-quartermile stretch of pebbly beach between Hastings Pier and the Lifeboat House was packed with entertainers and hawkers, the most popular of which were the fortunetelling dogs.
 Presumably trained to respond to key words, these ‘psychic pups’ cast spells on the thousands of visitors flooding the stalls.
 The fishermen themselves were not immune and frequently consulted them as to the likelihood of a good catch or a fateful storm.